yaraku/he-tool/docs/rfcs/0002-frontend-modernization.md

 # The How

 1. **Baseline and preparation**
-   * Audit current dependency versions vs. npm latest, gather release notes for breaking changes, and capture existing behavior (screenshots/videos) to compare after upgrades.
+   * Audit current dependency versions vs. npm latest and gather release notes for breaking changes.
    * Introduce tooling prerequisites (`.nvmrc`, EditorConfig updates if needed).

 2. **TypeScript migration**